 - I. Accept the invitation of the Episcopal Diocese of Northern Philippines to enter into a companion relationship seeking opportunities for prayer, mutual learning, and witness to the gospel (the “Companion Relationship”);

 - II. undertake an annual evaluation of the Companion Relationship to ensure that the Companion Relationship satisfies the mutual goals of the two dioceses (the “Annual Evaluations”); and

 - III. ask the Bishop to appoint members from the Diocese of New Westminster to a joint-diocesan working group to oversee the Companion Relationship and to undertake the Annual Evaluation.

 In the precis prepared by diocesan senior staff and distributed to Council prior to the May 11 meeting the following information was shared:

-“The Diocese of New Westminster has had two Companion Diocese relationships in recent memory: Diocese of Argentina and Diocese of Taiwan.
-The ‘Companion Diocese Relationship’ with Argentina began May 1989.
+“The Diocese of New Westminster has had three Companion Diocese relationships in recent memory: Diocese of Northern Argentina, Diocese of Wellington in New Zealand and Diocese of Taiwan.
+The ‘Companion Diocese Relationship’ with Argentina and New Zealand in the 1980s.
 The more recent, with the Episcopal Diocese of Taiwan, began in May 2000 and, after three successive five-year commitments, concluded its official relationship at Diocesan Synod, May 2015.

 The desire to be in a companion relationship with another diocese and on the Pacific Rim was expressed by the Diocese and affirmed by Bishop Skelton.
 After consultation with Dr. Andrea Mann, Global Relations Director, General Synod and with Canon Peter Ng, Asia and Pacific Partnership Officer, Episcopal Church, USA a recommendation was made in favour of exploring a link with the Episcopal Diocese of Northern Philippines (EDNP).